smartdevicelink/sdl_core_guides/docs/Feature Documentation/Encryption Setup/index.md

 VerifyPeer  = false
 ```

-### Policy table modifications
+#### Policy table modifications

+The policy table can be modified to enforce encryption on certain RPCs.
 These modifications can be made in your `sdl_preloaded_pt.json` before launching Core or by updating the policy table while Core is running via a [PTU](https://smartdevicelink.com/en/guides/sdl-overview-guides/policies/overview/#policy-table-updates)

 - Add `"encryption_required": true` to a functional group in the `functional_groupings` section